digital-asset/daml/language-support/scala/examples/quickstart-scala/README.md

     verbosity: 2
 ```

-## Start sandbox
+## Start Sandbox
 This examples requires a running sandbox.
 To start it, run the following command:
 ```
 $ daml sandbox ./.daml/dist/quickstart-0.0.1.dar
 ```
-Where `./.daml/dist/quickstart-0.0.1.dar` is the DAR file created in the previous step.
+where `./.daml/dist/quickstart-0.0.1.dar` is the DAR file created in the previous step.

 ## Compile and run Scala example
 Run the following command from the `quickstart-scala` folder: